-Toronto // 05 / 07 // 2025
+05 | 07 | 2025

 As ESG expectations grow more complex and are being challenged worldwide, the Canadian legal profession faces a dual responsibility: navigating evolving regulatory landscapes and partnering with clients to drive sustainable, responsible business practices.

-Gowling WLG, offers a critical forum for exploring how the Canadian legal profession can collaborate to tackle the challenges and opportunities of sustainable and responsible business.
+Legal ESG Toronto, taking place on May 7, 2025, once again hosted by Gowling WLG, offers a critical forum for exploring how the Canadian legal profession can collaborate to tackle the challenges and opportunities of sustainable and responsible business.

 The intersection of law and ESG continues to evolve, presenting both pitfalls and possibilities for Canadian legal professionals.
 As domestic regulatory frameworks expand and international standards are in flux, lawyers must address local obligations while guiding clients through the global ESG landscape.
-This full-day program brings together thought leaders, regulatory bodies, and legal innovators to examine the implications of global ESG trends and provide actionable strategies for collaboration, compliance and resiliency in today's politically polarized world.

-Legal ESG: Toronto will the highlight strategies needed to navigate today’s evolving ESG challenges and drive meaningful progress within the Canadian legal profession.
+Legal ESG: Toronto will highlight strategies needed to navigate today’s evolving ESG challenges and drive meaningful progress within the Canadian legal profession.

 SPEAKING FACULTY